Markfield: Facilities

 The village benefits greatly from being surrounded by easily accessible countryside.
-There are a variety of public footpaths radiating out from the village - including the "Leicestershire Round", which passes along Main Street.
+There are a variety of public footpaths radiating out from the village – including the "Leicestershire Round", which passes along Main Street.
 To the north-western side of the village lies the Hill Hole Nature Reserve.
 Hill Hole is the highest point within the village and from the top of this quarried granite outcrop there are extensive views across the Midland Plain (43 miles to the Clent Hills), southwards to the Cotswolds and eastwards towards the Leicestershire/Lincolnshire boundary.
-Almost adjoining Hill Hole are the Altar Stones playing fields and the Blacksmiths Fields nature reserve.
+Almost adjoining Hill Hole is the Altar Stones and Blacksmith's Field nature reserve.